-One of the greatest point guards in Indiana basketball history, Michael Lewis is in his second season on the Husker basketball coaching staff after joining the staff in May of 2016.
+One of the greatest point guards in Indiana basketball history, Michael Lewis is in his third season on the Husker basketball coaching staff after joining the staff in May of 2016.

 In 2015-16, the Bulldogs went 22-11 before falling to Virginia in the second round of the NCAA Tournament.
 Three players earned All-Big East honors, including second-team selections Roosevelt Jones and Kelan Martin.
 In addition, he helped recruit a class which was rated among the nation’s best by Rivals in 2016.

 Lewis, well-known as a prep and college basketball player in Indiana, was invited to be part of the Villa 7 Consortium in 2015, which brings together university athletic directors and the country’s elite assistant coaches in an effort to prepare the next generation of college basketball leaders.

 Lewis was named an assistant coach at Butler in May of 2011.
 He joined the Bulldogs’ staff after spending six seasons as an assistant at Eastern Illinois University.
 Lewis had a successful stint at Eastern Illinois, where he was named one of the “Top 5” assistant coaches in the Ohio Valley Conference by FoxSports.com in 2010.
 He was responsible for recruiting several top players to Eastern Illinois, including 2009-10 All-OVC players Tyler Laser and James Hollowell.
 He helped the Panthers to a 19-12 mark in 2009-10, the third-highest win total since Eastern Illinois became a Division I program.

 The Jasper, Ind., native also served as an assistant coach for one season (2004-05) at Stephen F. Austin and for two seasons as a graduate assistant under Coach Bob Knight at Texas Tech.